lagadic/matlab_ros_bridge/README.md

 ###Compiling ROS

 5. Follow the instructions for your ROS distribution on `http://wiki.ros.org/<distro>/Installation/Source` (e.g. for [Indigo](http://wiki.ros.org/indigo/Installation/Source)), to install ROS-Comm in the "wet" version until you need to compile.
-DON'T COMPILE NOW.
+DON'T COMPILE NOW (it means that you don't have to do a catkin_make or catkin_make_isolated).

-6. In a terminal navigate to the src directory of the catkin workspace created in the previous step and do
+6. In a terminal navigate to the src directory of the catkin workspace created in the previous step and do:

         #!bash
         $ wstool set matlab_ros_bridge --git https://github.com/lagadic/matlab_ros_bridge.git